-Primarily a painter and an installation artist, Tyree Guyton has also been described as an urban environmental artist.
+Tyree Guyton is an American Neo-Expressionist artist who is a proponent of Graffiti art and Urban Environmental art.
 He has waged a personal war on urban blight on Detroit's East Side, transforming his childhood neighborhood into a living indoor/outdoor art museum.
 Through his art, Tyree has drawn attention to the plight of Detroit’s forgotten neighborhoods and spurred discussion and action.

 “When you come to the Heidelberg Project, I want you to think—really think!
 My art is a medicine for the community.
 You can’t heal the land until you heal the minds of the people,” says Tyree.
 This iconic colorfully painted polka dotted neighborhood, which symbolizes our society’s diversity, has played a vital role in transforming the visual indignities of poverty and have placed an international spotlight in this particular community.